gmc-code/PC-Python/docs/python_advanced/dict_comprehensions.rst

 .. admonition:: Tasks

     #.
-Create a dictionary comprehension that maps numbers from 0 to 9 to their squares.
+Using a range function, create a dictionary comprehension that maps numbers from 0 to 9 to their squares.
 Print the dictionary.
     #.
 Create a dictionary comprehension that maps the names of fruits, 'apple', 'banana', 'cherry', and 'date', to their lengths.
 Print the dictionary.
     #.
 Create a dictionary comprehension that maps the names of the days of the week, 'Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', and 'Sunday', to their first three letters in uppercase.
 Print the dictionary.
     #.
 Create a dictionary comprehension that maps the first three letters in uppercase of the days of the week to their full names.
 Print the dictionary.